-A social media test is an experiment that shows how your content is performing among your target audiences.
-They test different forms of the same post at the same time and are measured by a pre-set goal.
-The goal, for example, might be raised engagement or a boost in lead generation.
+Social testing, also called social media testing, is an experiment that shows how your content is performing among your target audiences.
+They test different forms of the same post simultaneously and are measured by a pre-set goal.
+The goal, for example, might be to raise engagement or a boost in lead generation.

-Social media testing provides data-driven insight about your social media marketing activities.
+Social media testing is important because it provides data-driven insights about your social media marketing activities.
 It allows you to analyze how different variables, like photo and video, affect performance.
-You might run a social media test, for example, to see if adding emojis to a post's caption increases engagement.

-There are three types of social media testing, and we'll discuss them next.
+There are multiple types of social media tests you can run for your business, and we’ll discuss them next.

 Types of Social Tests